Main Content

 Life at the edge of the coast

 No part of Corona del Mar is more iconic than its beaches.
-Corona del Mar Beach sits just below Breakers Drive and runs for about a half mile between the cliffs and the harbor jetty.
-It’s a broad stretch of sand where swimmers, surfers, and divers share the water, and families gather for weekends by the ocean.
+Corona del Mar State Beach sits below the bluffs near Breakers Drive and stretches between the cliffs and the harbor jetty.
+It is a broad, well-known stretch of sand where swimmers, surfers, divers, and families all share the shoreline.

 Just south, Little Corona Beach offers a more intimate coastal experience.
-Follow the path from Ocean Boulevard, and the cove opens beneath you, framed with reefs and tidepools that reveal ocean life up close.
-The area falls within the Robert E. Badham Marine Life Refuge, a protected zone and a favorite for snorkeling and shoreline discovery.
-A few minutes up the coast, Crystal Cove State Park adds another layer of open space, hiking access, and preserved shoreline.
+Follow the path from Ocean Boulevard and the cove opens below, framed with reefs and tide pools that bring marine life close to shore.
+The area lies within the Robert E. Badham Marine Life Refuge, a protected zone known for snorkeling and shoreline exploration.
+A short distance up the coast, Crystal Cove State Park adds another layer of preserved shoreline, hiking access, and open space.

 A village with style and substance